Perfecting Your Dummy: How to Amp Up Your Text, Illustration Style, Technique & Page Design for Successful Submissions 2019

 How to make good compositional choices for the greatest dramatic impact.

-Ways to update page designs.
+Find ways to update page designs.

-An art director’s point of view of the publishing process.
+Learn an art director’s point of view of the publishing process.

 How to work with digital media.